About This Location

-The remains of a Minoan villa lie a short distance north of the village of Pitsidia, near Kamilari, in south Crete.
-The villa was built during the Neopalatial period (1700-1450 BC), a time of relative peace and prosperity in Minoan Crete.
+The remains of a Minoan villa of Pitsidia lie a short distance north of the village of Pitsidia, near Kamilari, in south Crete.
+The villa was built during the Neopalatial period, a time of relative peace and prosperity in Minoan Crete.
 The villa is significant because it provides insight into the daily lives of the Minoans, their architectural practices, and their response to natural disasters like earthquakes.

 Architectural Features